Abhisek-Ray99/fyxlife/README.md

     *   **Gestures:** React Native Gesture Handler
     *   **Icons:** Expo Vector Icons

-*   **AI Tools Used:** This project was developed with assistance from a large language model (LLM) for boilerplate code generation, documentation, and iterative refinement of components.
-The AI served as a productivity multiplier, allowing for a primary focus on architecture, UI/UX implementation, and business logic.
+*   **AI Tools Used:** This project leveraged several AI tools to streamline development.
+Google AI Studio was used for component styling, while GitHub Copilot and Cursor assisted with type suggestions and debugging.
+Additionally, a large language model (LLM) helped with boilerplate code generation, documentation, and iterative component refinement, allowing the primary focus to remain on architecture, UI/UX design, and business logic.

 ### Project Structure